bors-ng/bors-ng.github.io/_documentation/getting-started.md

     #- master
 ```

-Or, if using CircleCI filter the :
+Or, if using CircleCI filter the various jobs.
 ```yaml
 workflows:
   build-deploy: